 I woke up at 6:00am, got my three children up and ready for school.
-I also get report from the midwife who had been on call before me, and one of our Mama’s, Sue, had started labor last night and her water broke at 11:30pm.
+I also get report from the midwife who had been on call before me, and one of our clients, Sue, had started labor last night and her water broke at 11:30pm.
 The fluid was clear, baby was moving great, and her GBS (group beta strep) test had been negative, so she was laboring at home with her husband and family.
-At 7:30, I get a call from a sweet first time Mama, Carrie, whose water just broke.
+At 7:30, I get a call from a sweet first time client, Carrie, whose water just broke.
 She is not yet having any contractions, the fluid is clear and her baby is moving well.
 Since her GBS test had been positive, we plan to meet at the birth center, so I can give her some IV antibiotics.
 She arrives in high spirits and is excited that her baby will be coming soon.
 I start her IV and the antibiotics, take her vital signs and listen to her baby.
 Both she and babe are doing great.
 Since her water is broken and she is not in labor, I do not do a cervical exam.
 She decides to wait on starting any herbs to start labor as she feels confident that things will progress well.
 We make plans to meet again in four hours for her next dose of antibiotics.

 I decide to stay at the birth center.
 One of the less glamorous sides of being a midwife is the paperwork.
 There always seems to be some sort of charting to do….it is a never ending process.
 I get a call from Sue’s husband, he just wants to check in.
 She labored through the night, then had a nice nap through the morning and is now starting to labor again.
 We talk about making sure that she gets enough fluids and eats well.
 They will check in again later.
 A little while later, Carrie returns for her next dose of antibiotics.
 She and baby are still doing great and she is now starting to have some cramps.
 Again, she declines any herbs for labor stimulation and heads back home to go to her prenatal yoga class.

 I go over to the clinic to see if anyone needs anything….and, of course there is always something.
-The day before, one of our ladies had presented to her prenatal appointment, at 39 weeks, and had very high blood pressure.
+The day before, one of our clients had presented to her prenatal appointment, at 39 weeks, and had very high blood pressure.
 She felt great and denied having any symptoms of a problem, however, due to her pressures we drew blood work and ordered urine tests.
 Today her tests had come back abnormal and we had to diagnose her with mild preeclampsia.
 This condition, at her gestation in pregnancy, requires immediate induction of labor.
 Needless to say, this was difficult news for me to deliver and for her to receive, she and I, and her husband, spent a long time on the phone discussing the situation.
 I called the physician who would take care of her and gave him report, then called the labor deck at the hospital and faxed all of her records to them.
 By this time, Carrie had returned for her third dose of IV antibiotics.
 At this point, she decided that she would like to try some herbs to encourage labor along.
 She and her baby continued to look great, so I gave her the herbs and instructions and she returned home.

 A little while after Carrie left, I get a call from Sue’s husband and they sound ready to come in.
 Sue’s labor had really intensified over the last few hours and she was eager to be evaluated.
 They arrive to the center, take time to settle in, and I check them out.
 Sue and the baby are doing good and she is 3-4cm dilated.
 They settle in for the work of labor.
 I call in our student midwife and we all get down to business.
 Sue’s labor pattern and her problems with persistent back pain, lead us to think that her baby may be posterior, so we get to work to encourage the little one to turn around….

 By now, it is time for Carrie’s next dose of antibiotics and she arrives.
 She and her husband are excited and looking forward to meeting their little one.
 Carrie seems a little more reserved, is reporting “stronger cramps” and is having trouble standing still.
-I call in my nurse to come help so that both Mama’s can have continuous support.
+I call in my nurse to come help so that both families can have continuous support.
 Again, Carrie and baby are doing great.
 I do her first cervical exam and discover that she is 5/80/0!
 Since she is not really contracting yet, we all decide to try a little nipple stimulation…which works like magic and her labor takes off.
 Meanwhile, Sue has progressed to 5cm as well.
 They are both laboring well.
 Between myself, our student and the nurse, we support and monitor both families.
 Then……

-I get a phone call…..it is a second time Mama, Doris, and she is ready to come in!
+I get a phone call…..it is a second time client, Doris, and she is ready to come in!
 Here we go!
 I call my “second call” midwife to give her a heads up to be on stand by and we all get ready.
 Doris arrives and is rocking out labor, she and baby are doing great and they settle in.
 Since she is a second time mom, I stay with her while the student and the nurse continue working with Carrie and Sue.
 About an hour after arriving, Doris and her husband welcome their amazing new son to the world!
 It was a gorgeous water birth at 0035.

 Meanwhile, Carrie has really kicked in to high gear and now its her turn to rock out labor.
 The nurse comes to be with Doris and I go to be with Carrie and her husband.
 I check Carrie’s cervix and she is 8/90/0…and it has only been about an hour since her first exam!
 About 15 minutes later, Carrie starts to grunt and push spontaneously.
-She is sitting on the bed and I ask her where she wants to have her baby….she climbs into the pool, along with her husband, and 11 minutes later at, 0121, welcomes her gorgeous baby girl to the world.
+She is sitting on the bed and I ask her where she wants to have her baby….she climbs into the pool, along with her husband, and 11 minutes later welcomes her gorgeous baby girl to the world.
 After they are all snuggled into bed and stable, I go to check on Sue.